bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:24 AM CT, February 25</p>
+<p class="updated_time"> Latest data: 08:35 AM CT, February 25</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 49°, which is 8° **warmer** than yesterday.
+Today's high is 50°, which is 8° **warmer** than yesterday.
 Tomorrow is expected to be 3° **warmer** than today.

 Currently:

-- 36°
+- 37°
-- Mostly Clear
+- Clear
-- 77% humidity
+- 72% humidity
-- 9 mph wind
+- 10 mph wind
-- 34% cloud cover
+- 10% cloud cover
 - 46 AQI 🟩
+- 0.51 inches of snow and 0.03 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>